 What is a Welcoming Congregation?

-Do I need to become a member?
+Do I need to become a member to participate?

-No. You are welcome to participate in all of our programs and activities, whether a member, friend or visitor.
-Take some time to decide if Orange Coast UU Church is right for you and if you'd like to become a member.
+No, you are welcome to participate in all of our programs and activities, whether a member, friend or visitor.
+Take some time to discern if Orange Coast UU Church is right for you and if you'd like to become a member.
 After you get to know us a bit better, we ask that you consider membership and joining us as a formal member of the congregation.

 How do I become a member?

 Becoming a member means changing the way you see the church.
 It is no longer a place you visit once a week, but a place you call home.
 It’s yours.
 You own it.
 Sunday morning becomes less about being served and about serving others.
 You are now the host/hostess and you see the church as a place you want to be as welcoming as possible.

 If you are ready for that, then you are ready to explore membership!